-As of March 31, 2010, we had outstanding \$199.7 million in principal amount of our 1% senior convertible notes due 2033.
+As of September 30, 2010, we had outstanding \$58.6 million in principal amount of our 1% senior convertible notes due 2033.
 The holders of such notes will have the right to require the repayment of some or all of the principal amount of the notes on specified dates beginning in December 2010.
-Due to these repayment provisions, as of March 31, 2010 and December 31, 2009, the principal amount of the notes has been classified on our balance sheet as short-term.
+Due to these repayment provisions, as of September 30, 2010 and December 31, 2009, the principal amount of the notes has been classified on our balance sheet as short-term.
+We have notified holders of these notes of our intention to repurchase all of the notes outstanding on December 15, 2010.
 If we are unable to remain profitable or if we use more cash than we generate in the future, our level of indebtedness could adversely affect our future operations by increasing our vulnerability to adverse changes in general economic and industry conditions and by limiting or prohibiting our ability to obtain additional financing for future capital expenditures, acquisitions and general corporate and other purposes.
 If we are unable to make interest or principal payments on such notes or other indebtedness when due, we would be in default under the terms of our debt obligations, which would result in all principal and interest becoming due and payable which, in turn, would seriously harm our business.
-We may seek to refinance our 1% senior convertible notes; any such refinancing could be on less advantageous terms than those applying to our existing notes.